Construction cost index for road construction

-The CCI measures the changes in the prices of input factors to the construction process of residential buildings.
-CCI ignores gains in productivity and changes in profit margins
+The construction cost index for roads and the cost index for maintenance of roads measure the changes in the prices of input factors to the construction and maintenance of roads.
+CCI ignores gains in productivity and changes in profit margins.

 Labour cost is divided into two main components, which are calculated separately: wages and salaries for actual worked hours, and other labour costs.
 Other labour costs include wages and salaries for hours not worked and social security charges.